top of page

 What is a Crypto Position Size Calculator?

-The primary purpose of this tool is capital preservation.
-In the volatile world of crypto futures, price swings are violent.
-Without a calculator, traders often guess their position size or use arbitrary amounts (e.g., "I'll put $1,000 on this trade").
-This leads to emotional trading and catastrophic losses.
-This calculator solves this by mathematically enforcing discipline, ensuring that whether you take a 5x leverage scalp or a 1x leverage swing trade, your dollar risk remains constant.
+In crypto futures trading, price swings are extreme — 10% moves in minutes are common.
+Without a calculator, traders often guess their position size or use arbitrary amounts, leading to emotional trading and catastrophic losses.
+This tool enforces mathematical discipline: whether you take a 5x leverage scalp or a 1x swing trade, your dollar risk remains constant.
+Professional traders call this the foundation of survival — position sizing is what keeps you in the game long enough for your strategy to work.

 What is the formula for calculating position size in crypto futures?
 The formula is: Position Size = (Account Balance × Risk Percentage) / Distance to Stop Loss.
 For example, if you have a $10,000 account, want to risk 1% ($100), and your stop loss is $200 away from your entry, your position size is calculated to ensure a max loss of exactly $100.